botlabs-xyz/versa-docs/CONTRIBUTING.md

 # Contributing to VERSA Documentation

-Thank you for your interest in improving the VERSA Help Center 💜
+Thank you for your interest in improving the **VERSA Help Center** 💜

 VERSA is a **private Discord bot** developed and maintained by **Afterparty Bot Labs**.
-This documentation repository is managed internally and is not open-source.
+This documentation repository exists to provide official guides and references for users.

+Please note that this repository is **not open-source**.

 ---

 ## 🔒 Contribution Policy

-Please note the following:
+External contributions are **not accepted** for this project.

+This means:

 - ❌ Forks are not accepted
 - ❌ Pull requests are not accepted
-- ❌ External code or documentation changes cannot be merged
+- ❌ External code or documentation edits cannot be merged
 - ❌ Self-hosting guides are not supported

-All development and documentation updates are handled internally by Afterparty Bot Labs.
+All development and documentation updates are handled internally by the **Afterparty Bot Labs team**.

 ---

-## ✅ How You *Can* Help
+## 💡 Community Feedback

-Even though direct contributions aren’t accepted, **community feedback is always welcome**.
+Although direct contributions are not accepted, **community feedback is always welcome**.

-You can help by:
+You can help improve the documentation by:

-- Reporting outdated or incorrect documentation
+- Reporting outdated or incorrect information
 - Suggesting clearer explanations or examples
-- Requesting new documentation pages or guides
+- Requesting new guides or documentation pages
-- Pointing out features that need better coverage
+- Identifying features that need better coverage

 Feedback from real users helps us continuously improve the Help Center experience.